 SNORKELING GEAR: Please test out new gear prior to arrival.
 If you have purchased a new mask, you will need to clean it at home and then test it.
 Repeat cleaning until it is fog free.
 It will be frustrating to have a new mask fog up on our first whale encounter.
 Instructions may be reviewed here Cleaning your Mask.
 If you are using new fins, try them out!
 Some fins which have a back heel strap will fit more comfortably with a wetsuit booty or wetsuit sock.
 Fins that lack the back strap usually don't require a booty or sock.
 A visit to a local dive shop will help answer your questions on snorkeling gear.
 Be sure that your wetsuit fits comfortably while doing sprints and that your arms are not feeling too restricted.

-WETSUITS: While in Tonga, water temperatures will hover in the low 70's so wetsuits are required for snorkeling.
+WETSUITS: While in Tonga, water temperatures will hover in the mid 70's so wetsuits are required for snorkeling.
+Some years are colder than others.
 If you tend to get cold easily, we recommend that you bring a 4-3mm full body wetsuit.
-Many people were comfortable with a 3-2mm full body suit and others got by with just their 3-2mm shorty wetsuit (arms included but to their knees only).
+Many past clients were comfortable with a 3-2mm full body suit while others got by with just their 3-2mm shorty wetsuit (arms included but to their knees only).
+Farmer John style wetsuits combined with a rash guard have worked well for many.
 A wetsuit hood would provide additional warmth if you chill easily.
-Wetsuits are available to rent on Vava'u Island and Ha'apai but not on Eua Island so please bring a shortly or full wetsuit to Tonga.
+Wetsuits are available to rent on Vava'u Island and Ha'apai but not on Eua Island so please bring a shortly, Farmer John or full wetsuit to Tonga.

 SCUBA DIVING: Certified divers may possibly arrange for a day of diving.
 Scuba diving is not included in the price of this trip nor do we make any arrangements for diving.
 We will update information regarding this option at a later date.
 If you are interested in diving, please send us an email.